Coding-Coach/coding-coach/README.md

 Coding Coach is on Slack!
 [Click here](https://coding-coach.slack.com/) to join.

+## Styling
+Initially we decided to use SASS to handle the CSS.
+However, over time we decided to use [tailwind](https://tailwindcss.com/docs/what-is-tailwind!
+We are currently migrating all our styles to tailwind.

+Please, every new PR *should be useing tailwind* for styling the components.
+Eventauly we want to remove SASS, but for now it will be still there to support legacy code.

 ### Coding Coach Board

 In order to organize all the work, we are using https://zenhub.com to keep track of all the epics and tasks.
 After you login to ZenHub search for the `Coding-Coach/coding-coach` repository, make sure you don't add someone else fork.